|

 can be highly varied from a hotel model

-to, condominium to commune with many variants in
+to, condominium to business to commune with many variants in

 is is the realm of economic freedom that the Domicile